 What is the difference between the three volumes of The Rainbow Orchid and the complete edition?

-The Rainbow Orchid is available in two formats: as three separate volumes or as a single complete edition (in English*).
-The complete edition has the entire story as a single book, under one cover - the same as all three volumes together - plus 17 pages of bonus material in the form of notes, sketches and research.
+The Rainbow Orchid is available in two formats: as three separate volumes or as a single complete edition (in English and Spanish*).
+The complete edition has the entire story as a single book, under one cover - the same as all three volumes together - plus the English edition has 17 pages of bonus material in the form of notes, sketches and research.

-* The Dutch, Spanish, French and German editions are only available as three separate volumes at the moment.
+* The Dutch, French and German editions are only available as three separate volumes at the moment.

 Where can I get The Rainbow Orchid?

 In the UK it can be found in various bookshops, including places such as Foyles and (some) Waterstones, as well as many terrific independent bookshops - if they don't have it on the shelves it can be ordered.
 A number of friendly comic shops also stock the book.
 Online it can be ordered from most places, including Amazon and the Book Depository.
 You can also buy signed and sketched-in editions from my own online shop (where you'll also find links to the foreign language editions).
 It is available in the US from a few bookshops, including Barnes & Noble (see this useful stock resource by Linda Wada) and other places online (including Amazon).
 The Rainbow Orchid is also available for iPad on Panel Nine's Sequential platform.

 Who publishes The Rainbow Orchid?

 The English language edition is published by Egmont UK.
 In Dutch it is published by Silvester Strips, in Spanish by Netcom2 Editorial, in French by BD Must Editions, and in German by Salleck Publications.
 It is represented by my agent, Oliver Munson at A. M. Heath.
 See the contact page for details and links.

 What age group is The Rainbow Orchid aimed at?